What Is Capgras Syndrome? The Impacts Of This Type Of Delusion

 Explore neurological conditions and mental health in therapy

-Counseling options for Capgras syndrome
+Counseling and other mental health services for Capgras syndrome

 Professional support may guide someone living with Capgras syndrome, or those who love them.
 With a therapist, this individual may receive an impartial view of the situation and an objective opinion on moving forward.
 Therapy may help them address thoughts, feelings, and ideas surrounding the person they believe they've lost.
 Over time, a therapist may help them find ways to "meet" or reconnect with someone they believe is an imposter.